 Architectural Research Institute

-The Architectural Research Institute (ARI) provides cross-disciplinary research and service to support livable, sustainable, global cities.
-ARI offers programs in construction, architecture, and planning, providing students and faculty with opportunities for research and field work.
+The Center for Architectural Research & Building Science (CARBS) provides cross-disciplinary research and service to support livable, sustainable, global cities.
+CARBS offers programs in construction, architecture, and planning, providing students and faculty with opportunities for research and field work.
 The institute also assists District government and non-profit agencies with capital improvement initiatives.
-ARI offers the following services.
+CARBS offers the following services.

 Building Rehabilitation services services focus primarily on the revitalization of abandoned properties throughout the District.
-Through ARI's building rehabilitation program, students have the unique opportunity to gain experience in a broad array of activities associated with the practice of architecture, including field documentation, specification writing, interaction with other professionals, and client contact through project administration.
-Most notably, ARI serves the District of Columbia Department of Housing and Community Development (DHCD) through its Homestead Program.
-To date, ARI has participated in the rehabilitation of over 525 homes and apartments, projects valued at more than $110 million.
+Through CARBS’s building rehabilitation program, students have the unique opportunity to gain experience in a broad array of activities associated with the practice of architecture, including field documentation, specification writing, interaction with other professionals, and client contact through project administration.
+Most notably, CARBS serves the District of Columbia Department of Housing and Community Development (DHCD) through its Homestead Program.
+To date, CARBS has participated in the rehabilitation of over 525 homes and apartments, projects valued at more than $110 million.

 Building Systems and Envelope Assessment provides technical assistance and training to building owners, managers, operators, and occupants.
 Our team includes seasoned professionals with experience in ENERGY STAR and LEED® design, construction, and operations to help you realize your goals for high-performing, efficient buildings.

 For more information about programs and services offered within CAUSES’ Division of Land-Grant Programs, please call 202.274.7115 or email CAUSES@udc.edu.

 RN to BS in Nursing – Dr. Pier Broadnax, Program Director

 Nutrition and Dietetics - Dr. Prema Ganganna, Program Director

 Urban Architecture and Community Planning - Dr. Susan Kliman, Program Director